clearlinux/clear-linux-documentation/source/guides/stacks/dars.rst

 If Pyspark / Spark-shell warns of a dropped connection exception or Connection refused, check if the `HADOOP_CONF_DIR` environment variable is set.
 These APIs assume they will use Hadoop Distributed File System.
 You can unset `HADOOP_CONF_DIR` and use Spark RDDs, or start Hadoop services and then create your directories and files as required using hdfs.

-It is also possible to change the file system to local without unsetting `HADOOP_CONF_DIR` as is further described here:
+It is also possible to change the file system to local without unsetting `HADOOP_CONF_DIR` using one of these commands.

 .. code-block:: bash